 At this juncture, it’s worth noting that the above rules apply to those with whom you’re practising driving outside lessons.
 The process of becoming a driving instructor, meanwhile, is considerably stricter!

 Additionally, it’s important to remember that, while someone is letting you practise with them, any rules that apply to you as the driver of the vehicle also apply to them.
 So, as it’s illegal to use your mobile phone behind the wheel or drive under the influence, your supervising driver must steer clear of these behaviours, too.
+If you’re a parent of a learner, and looking to help them practise, you might want to check out our advice for parents of learner drivers.

 Will I need insurance to practise outside lessons?